-32. Despite these warnings and advisories in Europe and Canada - for the same drug sold to patients in the United States - the labeling for Abilify in the United States does not adequately warn about the risk of compulsive gambling and contained no mention that pathological gambling has been reported in patients prescribed Abilify until January 2016 when pathological gambling was added only to the Postmarketing

-Experience section of the label.
-Defendants do not make any mention of gambling in the patient medication guide, a source of information likely viewed by physicians and patients.
+32. Despite these warnings and advisories in Europe and Canada-for the same drug sold to patients in the United States-the labeling for Abilify in the United States did not adequately warn about the risk of compulsive gambling and contained no mention that pathological gambling has been reported in patients prescribed Abilify.
+In January 2016, pathological gambling was added only to the Postmarketing Experience section of the label; Defendants did not make any mention of gambling in the patient medication guide, a source of information likely viewed by physicians and patients.
+On May 3, 2016, the FDA issued a warning that Abilify was associated with "compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex."
+The FDA recommended that doctors "make patients and caregivers aware of the risk of these uncontrollable urges," "closely monitor" patients, and consider reducing or stopping Abilify if compulsivity emerges.